Table of Contents

 View on Amazon.com ➜

-• 15.
+• 20.
 Underwater Camera

 Whether you want to photograph fish or your first surf lesson, underwater photography is a special island activity.
 This compact and affordable camera is also great for waterfall hikes or rainy days.
-Tropical vacations are wet, so you want a versatile weatherproof camera like this one.
+It’ll shoot even better videos than your phone in a cover (which you’ll need regardless), but to make the quality truly epic, this weatherproof camera is your best bet.

 View on Amazon.com ➜

-• 16.
+• 21.
 Waterproof Dry Bag

 If you want to fully enjoy the water, you’ll need a dry bag to protect your belongings.
-Even if the bag falls in the water during a hike, river crossing or boat ride, your electronics will stay completely dry and safe if protected within a dry bag.
+Even if the bag falls in the water during a hike, river crossing, or boat ride, your electronics will stay completely dry and safe if protected within a dry bag.
 This one has a shoulder strap and waterproof phone case, which are particularly handy.

 View on Amazon.com ➜